How to get started with WordPress.

 Posts

 Posts are dynamic pieces of content used for blogs, articles, and updates.
-They are often featured on the homepage of your site, and can be written regularly.
+They are often featured on the homepage of your site, and can be updated regularly.
 Unlike Pages, they can be added to categories and tagged, which allows visitors to sort and find information quickly.

-To add a new post: Posts > Add New > enter a title > add content > add a category and/or tags.
+To add a new post: Posts > Add New > enter a title > add content > add a category and/or tags

 Saving a new post: If you don’t want to publish the page to the live site yet, you can click “Save Draft.”
-Once you’re ready to publish, click the “Publish” button.
+Once you’re ready to publish, click the “Publish” button

 Categories and Tags

-One of the many features of Posts is their ability to be sorted using categories and tags.
+One of the many features of Posts is their ability to be sorted using Categories and Tags.
 Categories act as a broad grouping of posts and help readers who want to view multiple similar posts, while tags help narrow down the topic to a few specific posts that match certain criteria.

 As an example, you may want to create blog posts on your site that feature current and former students from your program and their accomplishments.
 The overall category would be students while the tags could relate to their student status (current or graduate), their accomplishment, the semester or year, or other relevant details.

-Categories and Tags apply to posts, but not pages.
+Categories and tags apply to posts, but not pages.

 Menu